MATH 106. Mathematics for the Benefit of Mission and Society. (4 Credits)

 MATH 433.
 Partial Differential Equations.
 (4 Credits)

 Partial differential equations (PDE's) are differential equations involving functions of multiple independent variables and partial derivatives.
 PDEs are ubiquitous in the natural sciences, especially physics and engineering, appearing in mathematical models that vary in time and space such as diffusion, fluid flow, vibrating strings and membranes, waves (sound, electromagnetic), transport phenomena, and quantum mechanics.
 The course focuses on analytical methods for solving PDEs with extensions into Fourier theory, L2 theory, and Sturm-Liouville theory.
-Prerequisites: MATH 245 and 333.
+Prerequisite: MATH 237, MATH 245, and MATH 333.

 MATH 441.
 Algebra II.
 (4 Credits)